 Another homemade condiment to add to your fridge.
-It's perfect to slather on hot dogs, burgers and sandwiches, as a dip for fries and onion rings or to sauce gravlax or poached salmon.
+It's creamy, tangy and ready in 10 minutes.
+Perfect to slather on hot dogs, burgers and sandwiches, as a dipping sauce for fries, fish sticks and onion rings, or to serve with gravlax or poached salmon.
 It's incredibly easy and can be adjusted to your palate.
-After all, you're the one eating it.

 A versatile vintage condiment

-Tartar sauce has been a part of my life for decades and it's one of the condiments I remember my family making at home.
+This easy tartar sauce recipe has been a part of my life for decades, and it's one of the condiments I remember my family making at home.

 - Finely chop but don't process completely.
 This sauce has some texture, so I like to do it by hand.